 In 1999, the IMO Assembly at its 21st session adopted Resolution A.895(21) which urged MEPC to work towards the 'expeditious development of a global legal binding instrument to address the harmful effects of anti-fouling systems used on ships.'
-The Resolution stated that the instrument, which MEPC will develop should ensure: (a) an international prohibition of the application of organotin compounds that act as biocides in anti-fouling systems on ships by 1 January 2003; and (b) an absolute prohibition on the presence of organotin compounds that act as biocides in anti-fouling systems on ships by 1 January 2008.
-A working group was constituted at MEPC to meet these goals.
+The Resolution stated that the instrument, which MEPC will develop should ensure: (a) an international prohibition of the application of organotin compounds that act as biocides in anti-fouling systems on ships by 1 January 2003; and (b) an absolute prohibition on the presence of organotin compounds that act as biocides in anti-fouling systems on ships by 1 January 2003; and MEPC to meet these goals.